23 September 2016

 As Barristers within a Chambers are all independent from one another they can often act on different sides in the same legal dispute.
 In contrast, Solicitors working at the same law firm would be prevented from doing the same as there would be a conflict of interest.

 Barristers are kept independent and prevented from picking and choosing the cases they want to work on by what is known as the Cab Rank Rule.
 The Cab Rank Rule prohibits a Barrister from refusing a case if, for example, they found the nature of the case objectionable or if they think the client has unacceptable conduct, opinions or beliefs or simply due to the source of the funding.

 Generally self-employed Barristers cannot be instructed directly by clients as they first need to be briefed by a Solicitor.
 However, the exception to this is if the barrister is a member of the Public Access Scheme which enables a member of the public to go directly to a Barrister for legal advice or representation.

 For more information call Slater and Gordon Lawyers on freephone 0808 175 8000 or contact us online and we'll be happy to help you.

-Slater and Gordon UK are a nationwide law firm with 1,450 staff and offices in London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Bristol, Merseyside, Cambridge, Edinburgh, Cardiff, Halifax, Newcastle, Wakefield, Derby & meeting rooms in Bramhall, Cheshire.
+Slater and Gordon UK are a nationwide law firm with offices in London, Manchester, Liverpool, Birmingham, Sheffield, Cambridge, Edinburgh, Watford and Cardiff.